-In both cases, however, the identification and prioritization of stakeholders should follow a specific methodology and take into consideration:
+In both cases, however, the identification and prioritisation of stakeholders should follow a specific methodology and take into consideration:

-- > Responsibility
+- Responsibility

-- > Influence
+- Influence

-- > Proximity
+- Proximity

-- > Dependency
+- Dependency

-- > Representativity
+- Representativity

-The organization already interacts with stakeholders in various ways, of course, through channels such as oneon-one or group meetings, workshops, conferences, public hearings, councils or committees, collective bargaining, an ombudsman and customer care center, and so on, not to mention web-based social networks.
-The point is to optimize the existing channels and leverage them to establish a more comprehensive structure for engaging with stakeholders, finding out what they want, and building all this information into strategy and management.
-Here are a few examples of the practices typically used by organizations that want to evolve and be part of a process of engagement for sustainability:
+The organisation already interacts with stakeholders in various ways, of course, through channels such as one-on-one or group meetings, workshops, conferences, public hearings, councils or committees, collective bargaining, an ombudsman and customer care center, and so on, not to mention web-based social networks.
+The point is to optimise the existing channels and leverage them to establish a more comprehensive structure for engaging with stakeholders, finding out what they want, and building all this information into strategy and management.
+Here are a few examples of the practices typically used by organisations that want to evolve and be part of a process of engagement for sustainability:

-- > Customer satisfaction surveys
+- Customer satisfaction surveys

-- > Supplier assessment and qualification
+- Supplier assessment and qualification

-- > Organizational climate surveys
+- Organizational climate surveys

-- > Collective bargaining
+- Collective bargaining

-- > Meetings with investors and analysts
+- Meetings with investors and analysts